EUFAR/egads-gui/doc/source/install.rst

 * Python 3.5.4 or newer.
 Available at https://www.python.org/
 * PyQt 5.11.3 or newer.
 Available at https://www.riverbankcomputing.com/software/pyqt/download5
 * EGADS 1.0.0 or newer.
 Available at https://pypi.python.org/pypi/egads
-* Matplotlib 2.2.2 or newer.
+* Matplotlib 3.0.3 or newer.
 Available at https://pypi.python.org/pypi/matplotlib
 * Cartopy 0.17.0 or newer.
 Available at https://pypi.org/project/Cartopy/
 * Simplekml 1.3.1 or newer.
 Available at https://pypi.org/project/simplekml/
 * Requests 2.18.4 or newer.
 Optional, only for update checking.
 Available at https://pypi.org/project/requests/
+* Markdown 3.1.1 or newer.
+Optional, only to have a nice changelog in the GUI.
+Available at https://pypi.org/project/Markdown/

 *************
 Compatibility
 *************

 The EGADS GUI has been tested on Linux and Windows.
-Even if it has not been tested on MacOS, it should be compatible with the Apple system.
+Even if it has not been tested on MacOS, it should be compatible with the OS made by Apple.

 ************